bmoquist/konva-position-update-issue/README.md

+Created this simple example of an issue that I'm encountering in a larger application.
+Not sure sure if the issue is related to the absolutePosition method in Konva or a logic error on my part -- looking for suggestions how to achieve the objective.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Konva issue
 * Objective: Move a group of objects together by dispatching Redux actions and using position information from the Redux store for rendering